huggingface/transformers/docs/source/add_new_model.md

 )
 ```

-We can see that the layers names are defined by the name of the class
+We can see that the layer names are defined by the name of the class
 attribute in PyTorch.
 Printing out the values of a weight,

 ```python